ajiteshgogoi/touchbase/src/content/blog/how-to-resolve-conflicts.md

 ## Conflict Resolution in Different Contexts

-The principles of healthy conflict resolution can be applied in various contexts, including personal relationships, the workplace, and community settings.
+The principles of healthy conflict resolution can be applied in various contexts, including personal relationships, the workplace and community settings.

 ### Personal Relationships